rpopov/agafua/readme.txt

 # <logger class>.handler.names = comma or space-separated names of handlers
 #
 # <handler name>.class = qualified name of the handler's class
+#                        for logging to SYSLOG this class is:  net.ifao.syslog.logger.SyslogHandlerBean
+#
 # <handler name>.level = log level
 # <handler name>.<property name> = any string value
 #   calls the <handler class>.set<property name>(String) with that value